cookinrelaxin/cookinrelaxin.github.io/research.md

 ## What gets to move?

-The subject of a transitive verb in the active voice, as in 1a, typically denotes the do-er or "Agent" of the activity described by the verb.
+The subject of a transitive verb in the active voice, as in 1a, typically denotes the doer or "Agent" of the activity described by the verb.
 When a verb is made passive, another phrase becomes the subject.
-In 1b we see that the previous object, denoting the thing placed, "moves" to the subject position.
+In 1b we see that the direct object denoting the thing placed "moves" to the subject position.
 Interestingly, a prepositional phrase (PP) may become the subject, as shown in 1c; this latter construction is called "Locative Inversion".

     1a.
 Mark placed a bowl of pasta on the table.